SuKaiwen/SuKaiwen/README.md

-- 👋 Hi, I’m Kevin Su
+- 👋 Hi, I’m Kevin Su,
-A Software Engineering Graduate from The University of Sydney.
+a Software Engineering Honours Graduate from The University of Sydney.